Biweekly Pay Schedule: Everything You Need to Know

 When it comes to pay schedules, you may have seen the term “semimonthly” as often as—if not more often than—the term “biweekly.”
 Contrary to popular belief, a semimonthly pay schedule and a biweekly pay schedule are not the same thing.

-Let’s look back to our definition of biweekly pay schedule to better understand this distinction.
+Let’s look back at our definition of a biweekly pay schedule to better understand this distinction.
 We’ve mentioned that, since a biweekly pay period means that paydays are separated by 14 calendar days, there are some months during which you’ll have three paydays.

 For example, if your first payday falls on the first of the month, then (unless it’s February) you’ll also have two more paydays that month—one on the 15th, and another on the 29th.
 This case demonstrates how biweekly and semimonthly pay schedules differ.